 I know being a guy we don’t like reading the manual, but it really does pay when considering supplements.

 The more is better approach rarely applies.
-Over consumption could led to unwanted side effects.
+Over consumption could be led to unwanted side effects.

 Whilst easy to consume be mindful of the recommended serving amount – always read the label, don’t OD on the Greens!